moisesGlb/DataDrivenTesting/README.md

   - Extent reports
   - Selenium
   - Excell sheets with data provider
-  - Multi Os (you can execute this repo in linux distribution, windows or mac)
+  - You can execute this repo in linux distribution, windows or mac

 # Requisites